Tyler Florence

-Tyler Florence (born March 3, 1971) is a chef and television host of several Food Network shows.
+Tyler Florence (born March 3, 1971) is an American chef and television host of several Food Network shows.

 He graduated from the College of Culinary Arts at the Charleston, South Carolina, campus of Johnson & Wales University in 1991.
 He was later given an honorary doctorate from the university for his culinary success.
 He is the owner and executive chef of Wayfare Tavern in San Francisco.

 Professional career

 Television

 Florence was a presenter on Globe Trekker, hosted Food 911 and How to Boil Water, co-hosted Worst Cooks in America with Anne Burrell and currently hosts Tyler's Ultimate, The Great Food Truck Race, and Bite Club on the Food Network.
 Florence was a judge on Worst Cooks in America for seasons 6, 8, 12–13, and 15-present.
 Additionally in 2007, Florence and fellow chef Joey Altman co-hosted a celebrity chef cook-off to benefit Afterschool Alliance.

 Outside of his work as presenter, he was featured on the ABC TV show Shaq's Big Challenge, which aired on July 17, 2007, and Momma's Boys, a reality show produced by Ryan Seacrest.
 He has also appeared on The Oprah Winfrey Show in a nationwide Sandwich Showdown.
 He has appeared a number of times on The Today Show, and was featured on The View in 2008.
 Florence serves on the board of the national nonprofit Afterschool Alliance, an organization that works to promote and to support quality after-school programs.

 In 2023, Florence appeared on the reality TV series Special Forces: World's Toughest Test.
 He voluntarily left the show in the first episode.